 The majority of the lights we make are custom lights with custom parts.
 Sometimes we have extra parts that have been sitting around for years on our warehouse shelves.
-Most of the time, we don’t even know where we originally got some of the parts so how can we tell you where to find them?
+Most of the time, we don’t even know where we originally got some of the parts.
+Thus, we're unable to tell you where to find them.
 Or, the light was made years ago and no longer carry parts that were used to make that particular light.

 In addition, many customers take photos of the custom lights they’ve made with some of our parts and they give us permission to use the photos.
 Most of the time, we have no idea what parts they used to make their custom light and we would not ask them because we respect their hard work and creativity and would not want others infringing on their intellectual property.